emtee40/mtk-client/README.md

 # mtkclient
 Just some mtk tool for exploitation, reading/writing flash and doing crazy stuff.
-For linux, a patched kernel is needed (see Setup folder) (except for read/write flash).
+For linux, a patched kernel is only needed for kamakiri (see Setup folder) (except for read/write flash).
-For windows, you need to install zadig driver and replace pid 0003 / pid 2000 driver.
+For windows, you need to install zadig driver and replace pid 0003 / pid 2000 driver with WinUSB one (not ! libusb0/libusbK).

 Once the mtk script is running, boot into brom mode by powering off device, press and hold either vol up + power or vol down + power and connect the phone.
 Once detected by the tool,